BodyBeing sessions are based in these modalities:

 Developed by Peter Levine, Somatic Experiencing (SE) is a psychobiological method that helps you build the skills of awareness, self-regulation, and improvement of your inner and outer supportive resources.
 I help you track your own experience and develop increasing tolerance for difficult body sensations and suppressed or “stuck on” emotions.
 Chronic states of shut down, low affect, stress-response, anxiousness, dissociation, feeling ungrounded or disconnected can be addressed through guided exercises that build your mind-body communication channels.

 Integral Somatic Psychology is a comprehensive approach to embodiment* based in both Western and Eastern psychology that integrates body, energy, and consciousness into the process of healing.
-ISP practices and information may be incorporated into your session to help you build the capacity to embody and tolerate deep-seated emotional experiences with out being overwhelmed by them.
+Developed by Dr Raja Selvam, ISP practices and information help you build your capacity to embody and tolerate deep-seated emotional experiences with out being overwhelmed by them.

 *Dr. Selvam defines embodiment as “connecting all aspects of experience and all levels of the psyche to the physical body”.

-Holistic Spiritual Direction/Companion* encourages you to unfold into your own spirituality…and there are many paths.
-Through examining your life as it is today, and considering how you want to face your future, I invite you to discover a deeper sense of your own place in the universe, a place of basic goodness and belonging.
+Embodied Spirituality * encourages you to unfold into your own spirituality…and there are many paths.
+Through examining your life as it is today, and considering how you want to face your future, I invite you to discover a deeper sense of your own place in the universe…a place of basic goodness and belonging.
 I honor your faith tradition, what ever it is or isn’t, as we explore language and practices that express and expand your experience of the sacred.
-Beyond self-awareness, personal growth and good intentions, I encourage you to wonder, listen, and feel into your place within the interconnected whole of life, love, and mystery.
+Beyond self-awareness and good intentions, I encourage you to wonder, listen, and feel into your place within the interconnected whole of life, love, and mystery.

-*Though commonly called Spiritual “Direction”, I prefer the word “Companion” as it is not for me to direct you to your own truth, but for you to feel supported and guided by me as you discover your own path.
+*Though commonly called Spiritual “Direction”, I prefer to be your “Companion”, as it is not for me to direct you to your own truth, but for you to feel supported and guided by me as you discover your own path.